Love is easy…said no one, ever.

-We checked in with Jenna Birch, relationship expert and author of The Love Gap: A Radical Plan to Win in Life and Love, to learn more about when breaks work, when they don’t and how to take one successfully.
+We checked in with Jenna Birch, relationship expert and author of The Love Gap: A Radical Plan to Win in Life and Love, to learn more about when taking a break in a relationship works, when it doesn't and how to take one successfully.

 First of all, what is a break?

 Unlike a breakup, a break is an agreed-upon period of time that a couple takes away from their relationship in order to reassess their values both together and apart and come to a decision about whether or not they want to be together.

 Says Birch: “Breaks should not be indefinite.
 If you choose to go on a break, set the date when you’ll come back together for a check-in.
 Anywhere between two and four weeks of no contact or very minimal contact is a good place to start, but it could be longer.”